Google Pixel XL full, in-depth smartphone review: Phones just got smarter

 - 15% price hike for Aussies

 It is as good as or incrementally better than everything else on the market but the A.I-enhanced Google Assistant elevates it to another level of smartphone technology.
-But innovation comes with a hefty premium and its foibles mean that it won't be for everyone.
+However, now that Google's amazing Daydream VR is here - and it's currently exclusive to Pixel - this is the phone to buy.

 Price$ 1,269.00 (AUD)